icinganalysis/icinganalysis.github.io/content/airfoil impingement drop distribution.md

 A motivation for these three publications was that the use of a differential analyzer was expensive and time consuming.
+The water drop equations of motion are included in all three, were solved using a differential analyzer
+(for more details see ["Mathematical Investigation of Water Droplet Trajectories"]({filename}Mathematical Investigation of Water Droplet Trajectories.md).
+However, the differential analyzer device was large, expensive, and labor intensive to operate.
+A large entity (like General Electric) might own one, but they were also available for rent at a few locations.

 It is hard to design an ice protection system without knowing how much water is hitting where on an airfoil.